FlorianFrank/MemTestX/software/experiment_scheduler/README.md

 }
 ```

-The timing parameters can be find in a dedicated folder `test_config`, for exxample:
+The timing parameters can be found in a dedicated folder `test_config`.
+An example of such as file is listed below:

 ```json
 {